klauspost/pgzip/README.md

 ## Decompression

 Decompression works similar to compression.
+That means that you simply call pgzip the same way as you would call [gzip](http://golang.org/pkg/encoding/json/).

 The only difference is that if you want to specify your own readahead, you have to use `pgzip.NewReaderN(r io.Reader, blockSize, blocks int)` to get a reader with your custom blocksizes.
+The `blockSize` is the size of each block decoded, and `blocks` is the maximum number of blocks that is decoded ahead.

 See [Example on playground](http://play.golang.org/p/uHv1B5NbDh)